This vegan caramelized onion aioli is bursting with flavor! It’s the perfect sauce or dip and an ideal complement to any fall recipe.

-- 1 cup sliced sweet onion
+- 1 cup cashews

 Make sure to keep the heat low and be patient for the onions to caramelize.
 It takes time but if you turn up the heat you will burn them without getting the true caramelized taste.

 - You may need to add another splash of veggie broth if they get too dry and sticky before they are ready.
 You will know they are done when they are very limp, browned but not burned and they become sticky.
 Once done, let cool.